THREELabs/THREELabs-VanguardVision/README.md

 # THREELabs-VanguardVision
-Track and Monitor elite trader habits
+Track and Monitor elite trader habits of Warren Buffett